 Regan v.
 Torrington, 4456 CRB-5-01-11 (October 25, 2002).

-Respondents argued that trier lacked jurisdiction to decide whether claimant should be awarded total disability benefits in lieu of the “sick pay” compensation that was paid to him under a collective bargaining agreement, as Commission lacks jurisdiction over contractual issues such as reinstatement of sick time.
-CRB disagreed with respondents’ characterization of issue, as real question before trier was whether claimant was entitled to total disability benefits as a result of his compensable injury.
+Respondents argued that trier lacked jurisdiction to decide whether claimant should be awarded total disability benefits in lieu of “sick pay” that was paid to him under collective bargaining agreement, as Commission lacks jurisdiction over contractual issues such as reinstatement of sick time.
+CRB disagreed with respondents’ characterization of issue, as real question before trier was whether claimant was entitled to total disability benefits as result of compensable injury.
 Because he was so entitled, trier had authority to order their payment under § 31-307, and to ensure that they were paid properly (i.e., as non-taxable income) as mandated by law.
-Issue does not arise out of collective bargaining agreement, and was not a matter of contractual interpretation.
-See, Regan, § 31-300, § 31-307.
+Issue does not center around interpretation of collective bargaining agreement.
+See also, Regan, § 31-300, § 31-307.

 Napolitano v.
 Bridgeport, 4388 CRB-4-01-5 (September 6, 2002).

-Pro se claimant attempted to argue on appeal that trier should have recused himself.
-As this point was not raised until after claimant received trier’s decision, CRB refused to consider argument, as the claimant could have raised the issue at trial.
-See, Napolitano, § 31-301.
+Pro se claimant sought to argue on appeal that trier should have recused himself.
+As this point was not raised until after claimant received trier’s decision, CRB refused to consider argument, as issue could have been raised at trial.
+See also, Napolitano, § 31-301.
 Factual findings, § 31-301-9, § 31-308(b).

 Demarest v.
 Stamford, 4370 CRB-7-01-3 (March 14, 2002).

 CRB held that trier had jurisdiction to set forth procedural guidelines for calculating future versions of § 7-433b(b) cap, where permanency benefits would continue to be payable for several years following issuance of award.
-See, Demarest, § 7-433b.
+See also, Demarest, § 7-433b.

 Owen v.
 Diversified Hospitality Group, 4204 CRB-3-00-3 (July 25, 2001).